ayushkumar105/Weather-App/README.md

 # Weather App

-This is a simple weather app that allows users to view the current weather conditions and forecast for a given location.
+This is a simple weather app that allows users to view the weather condition for the current location.
 The app uses data from a popular weather API to display the current temperature, humidity, wind speed, and a brief weather summary.
-Users can search for a location by city name or zip code, or use their device's current location to display the weather.